yurket/go-ray-tracer-challenge/README.md

 # go-ray-tracer-challenge
-Repo to tinker with golang and code tasks from "The ray tracer challenge" book
+Repo to tinker with golang and to code tasks from "The ray tracer challenge" book